 A “politician in recovery,” Arnie Arnesen is a formidable voice for sensibility in politics and social justice.
 She’s been on the New Hampshire, Massachusetts, Minnesota and Iowa airwaves for 30 years, run for NH governor and U.S. Congress, and is a sought-after speaker throughout the country.
-She now hosts “The Attitude,” a two-hour daily political talk show from New Hampshire station WNHN, and is now syndicated by stations around the U.S. via the Pacifica Network.
+She now hosts “The Attitude,” a daily political talk show from New Hampshire station WNHN, and is syndicated by stations around the U.S. via the Pacifica Network.

 Here’s her full bio:

 • First woman in New Hampshire state history nominated for Governor by major party• Producer and Radio Host for The Attitude on WNHN 94.7FM• political analyst on WGBH Public Radio Boston, Iowa Public Radio, WGIR AM Manchester NH, WKBK AM Keene NH

 Currently Arnie Arnesen is the host of The Attitude on WNHN 94.7FM in Concord NH a daily talk show that focuses on policy, politics and people that make a difference in our lives and rarely get discussed and is a a regular commentator on WGBH radio (Boston public radio), Iowa Public Radio and WGIR a commercial radio station in Manchester NH and WKBK a commercial radio station in Keene NH.